-Each Supervisor is responsible for ensuring that:
+Each Supervisor is responsible for ensuring:

-- Vouchers accounting for fund use, along with any remaining unspent funds, are returned within the prescribed time limits - 30 days for most advances, seven days for informant payments, and by the end of the current shift for large advances with an unused balance of \$1,000 or more. - The appropriate case notes and documentation on all expenditures and informant payments are complete, accurate, and filed in the appropriate location within the safe room. - The returned vouchers are complete and accurate, and all signatures are legible.
+- Vouchers accounting for fund use, along with any remaining unspent funds, are returned within the prescribed time limits 30 days for most advances, seven days for informant payments, and by the end of the current shift for large advances with an unused balance of \$1,000 or more. - Appropriate case notes and documentation on all expenditures and informant payments are complete, accurate, and filed in the appropriate location within the safe room. - Returned vouchers are complete and accurate, and all signatures are legible.